-Open Space and Conservation Implementation Programs Annual Ongoing and may be carried out in cooper m of fee acquisition or protective easements ration with other local, State, and Federal equisition shall include provisions for perpetuity.
-(IGC/JP) Implements Which Policy(ies) OS-D.2 and OS-D.8 Responsible Department(s) Department of Public Works and Planning OS-F.A no County Oak Management Guidelines and able to landowners located in oak woodland Implements Which Policy(ies) OS-F.11 Responsible Department(s) Department of Public Works and Planning OS-G.A -G.A The County shall work cooperatively with the SJVAPCD to review their published Guide for Assessing and Mitigating Air Quality Impacts and consider the feasibility to adopt procedures for performing air quality impact analysis and mitigation measures with any modifications deemed appropriate.
+Open Sp oace and Conservation Imp plementation Programs 2021-2025 2025-2030 Annual Ongoing and may be carried out in cooper rm of fee acquisition or protective easements ration with other local, State, and Federal equisition shall include provisions for a perpetuity.
+(IGC/JP) Implements Which Policy(ies) OS-D.2 and OS-D.8 Responsible Department(s) Department of Public Works and Planning OS-F.A no County Oak Management Guidelines and lable to landowners located in oak woodland Implements Which Policy(ies) OS-F.11 • Responsible Department(s) Department of Public Works and Planning OS-G.A The County shall work cooperatively with the SJVAPCD to review their published Guide for Assessing and Mitigating Air Quality Impacts and consider the feasibility to adopt procedures for performing air quality impact analysis and mitigation measures with any modifications deemed appropriate.
 (RDR/PSP) Implements Which Policy(ies) OS-G.1 Responsible Department(s) Department of Public Works and Planning OS-G.B The County shall continue to imp work-related vehicular trips.
-(PS plement programs to reduce its employees' SP/SO) Implements Which Policy(ies) OS-G.6 and OS-G.7 v County Administrative Officers Responsible Department(s) Department of Public Works and Planning OS-G.C OS-G.C The County shall amend its Subdivision and Grading Ordinances and Development Standards to address dust control measures for new development, access roads, and parking areas.
-(RDR) Implements Which Policy(ies) OS-G.12 and OS-G.14 ] Responsible Department(s) Department of Public Works and Planning
+(PS plement programs to reduce its employees' SP/SO) Implements Which Policy(ies) OS-G.6 and OS-G.7 ✓ Responsible Department(s) County Administrative Officers Department of Public Works and Planning OS-G.C division and Grading Ordinances and ass dust control measures for new parking areas.
+(RDR) Implements Which Policy(ies) OS-G.12 and OS-G.14 Responsible Department(s) Department of Public Works and Planning

-Open S oace and Conservation Im plementation Programs 2021-2025 2025-2030 Annual Ongoing OS-H.A comprehensive inventory of all of services in the county and to idea acquisition and development as preparation of a County park and Il, State, and Federal agencies to complete a County owned parks and recreation areas and ntify other areas suitable for potential park funds permit.
-The County shall consider I recreation master plan to provide a policy ementation by the cooperating agencies. ~ • Implements Which Policy(ies) OS-H.1 through OS-H.3 Responsible Department(s) Department of Public Works and Planning OS-H.B OS-H.B As new development occurs, the County shall consider contracting with existing entities that have the authority to receive dedications or grants of land or funds, plus the ability to charge fees for acquisition, development, and maintenance of parks, open space, and riding, hiking, and bicycle trails.
-(FB/SO) ~ Implements Which Policy(ies) OS-H.4 Responsible Department(s) Department of Public Works and Planning OS-J.A The County shall prepare and ma historical sites, buildings, and la aintain, using a GIS database, an inventory of ndmarks.
-(PSR) Implements Which Policy(ies) OS-J.7 ~ Responsible Department(s) Fresno County Historic Landmarks and Records Commission OS-L.A OS-L.A The County shall work with Caltrans to apply for scenic highway designation for the State highway segments eligible for such designation, and take necessary steps for approval, including adoption of scenic corridor protection programs for eligible segments.
-(PSP/IGC) ✓ Implements Which Policy(ies) OS-L.9 Responsible Department(s) Department of Public Works and Planning
+Open S I pace and Conservation Im plementation Programs 2021-2025 2025-2030 Annual Ongoing OS-H.A comprehensive inventory of all (services in the county and to ideacquisition and development as a preparation of a County park and al, State, and Federal agencies to complete a County owned parks and recreation areas and ntify other areas suitable for potential park funds permit.
+The County shall consider d recreation master plan to provide a policy ementation by the cooperating agencies. ~ ✓ Implements Which Policy(ies) OS-H.1 through OS-H.3 Responsible Department(s) Department of Public Works and Planning OS-H.B As new development occurs, the County shall consider contracting with existing entities that have the authority to receive dedications or grants of land or funds, plus the ability to charge fees for acquisition, development, and maintenance of parks, open space, and riding, hiking, and bicycle trails.
+(FB/SO) ~ Implements Which Policy(ies) OS-H.4 Responsible Department(s) Department of Public Works and Planning OS-J.A The County shall prepare and manifestorical sites, buildings, and la aintain, using a GIS database, an inventory of ndmarks.
+(PSR) Implements Which Policy(ies) OS-J.7 √ Responsible Department(s) Fresno County Historic Landmarks and Records Commission OS-L.A for the State highway segments Itrans to apply for scenic highway designation eligible for such designation, and take eluding adoption of scenic corridor protection (PSP/IGC) ✓ Implements Which Policy(ies) OS-L.9 Responsible Department(s) Department of Public Works and Planning